abcwcm/Chandran2021/README.md

 4. determine additional genes that are differentially expressed when comparing the cells of the MUT-antigen condition to the cells of the WT-antigen condition from the same clonotype.

 To run the code of the figures, you'll need to **download and install these packages** as they come with their own functions to access the data for each donor.

+For the raw data (i.e. CellRanger output, see GEO accession number: GSE172403).

 ![](https://raw.githubusercontent.com/abcwcm/Scott2019/master/WCM_MB_LOGO_HZSS1L_CLR_RGB.png)